animist-io/whale-island/README.md

 #### Message Publication

-You can publish a message to mobile clients on a contract-defined BLE characteristic at any whale-island node and receive delivery confirmation when the client reads it by:
+You can publish a message to mobile clients on an arbitrary BLE characteristic at any whale-island node and have delivery confirmation printed to the contract when the client reads it by:

 + Generating a new v4 uuid with [node-uuid](https://www.npmjs.com/package/node-uuid) **and**

 + Making a message publication request through the deployed AnimistEvent contract at `0xf802....cde` **and**

-+ Implementing two public contract methods with the following function signatures:
++ Implementing two public contract methods for whale-island to invoke with the following function signatures:
   * `isAuthorizedToReadMessage( address visitor, string uuid ) constant returns (bool result)`
   * `confirmMessageDelivery( address visitor, string uuid, uint64 time )`